 - Shirley Sherrod, Director, Southwest Georgia Project

-Directly following the workshop, GFC and University of Georgia Extension will host a local foods mixer featuring farmers and food artisans from the Dougherty County region.
+Directly following the workshop, GFC and University of Georgia Extension hosted a local foods mixer featuring farmers and food artisans from the Dougherty County region.

 May 15, 2017 – Chautauqua County, NY: A Food Assessment and Path Forward